 Why are brain injury claims different?

-Unlike a broken arm or leg, which is easy to diagnose, an injury to the brain can be difficult to detect and is sometimes described as an “invisible injury” or “subtle brain injury”.
-Many brain injuries remain undiagnosed despite changes to the person’s function and personality.
+Unlike a broken arm or leg, which is easy to diagnose, some injuries to the brain can be difficult to detect.
+They are sometimes described as an “invisible injury” or a “subtle brain injury”.
+Many brain injuries remain undiagnosed despite changes to the person’s abilities and personality.

 Causes of brain injury due to medical negligence